solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

     }
     ```

 -   `run()`: Sets up the environment for running the proposal, and executes all proposal actions.
 This sets `addresses`, `primaryForkId` and calls `super.run()` run the entire proposal.
 In this example, `primaryForkId` is set to `sepolia` and selecting the fork for running proposal.
-Next the `addresses` object is set by reading from the `Addresses.json` file.
+Next the `addresses` object is set by reading from the JSON file.
 For further reading, see the [run function](../overview/architecture/proposal-functions.md#run-function).

     ```solidity
     function run() public override {